 “The school offers an exceptionally caring and challenging education to enable all its students to ACHIEVE” – Ofsted 2013

-Year 10 is an integral period for students as you are expected to show maturity towards your studies through independent learning, a proactive approach to organisation and a dedicated approach to early revision.
+Year 11 is an integral period for students as you are expected to show maturity towards your studies through independent learning, a proactive approach to organisation and a dedicated approach to early revision.
 There is an expectation that all students become responsible learners by taking ownership over their own actions and their preparation for lessons.
 In addition to this, students are also increasingly aware of their role as ambassadors for the school, individually for personal merit collectively as a year group and all who support them, at home and at school.
-Some students decide to communicate this through their commitment as peer mediators for KS3, or student mentors for Year 7 students.
+Some students decide to communicate this through their commitment as ambassadors for the Mental Health Summit, Student Voice advocates or dedication to support teams.
 Regardless of how you decide to explore this responsibility, it is imperative that all KS4 students conduct themselves sensibly around school demonstrating impeccable manners and respect for others as these are attributes that we pride ourselves on as a year group.
 KS3 students will look up to you for guidance, and it is important that you support them.

 We strongly encourage students to develop all aspects of their character whether it is through their academic, creative or sporting achievements so that every student develops into a well-rounded individual.
 Jo Richardson prides itself on the motto ‘Success for All’ and a committed team of tutors and pastoral staff are dedicated to overseeing the progress and well-being of all students to ensure that they achieve their very best.
-In KS3 we witnessed students achieve great things through their commitment to sports teams, charity work and Student Voice so we have high expectations for the forthcoming year.
+In year 10 we witnessed students achieve great things through their commitment to sports teams, charity work, outreach programmes such as the Borneo project and Student Voice so we have high expectations for the forthcoming year.

 By reaching and maintaining high standards, students will have ample opportunity for success at JRCS.
 This might be improving public speaking, taking part in the school show, scoring tries or learning a musical instrument.
 Year 10 is a time of rich development that starts to lay the firm foundations needed for successful progress in GCSE choices and beyond.
 You do not want to leave school with any regrets for not participating in certain areas, so make this year the year you try something new.